oedersonmacedo/variable-js/README.md

   - **Declaration**: moment the name is registered in the execution context;
   - **Initialization**: the variable is initialized with undefined;
   - **Assignment**: A value is assigned to the variable;
+- Var: when using var, the declared is initialized in the scope of the function, not respecting de bloc and allowing declaration and retribution